Stockwell (company)

-Stockwell (originally Bodega) was a startup company launched by former Google employees Paul McDonald and Ashwath Rajan.
+Stockwell (formerly Bodega) was an American company.
 The idea behind the company was to build 5-foot-wide "pantry boxes" that contain non-perishable food and other items similar to those found in a convenience store, with Payment via a mobile app that charges the customer by credit card.
 The machines would use artificial intelligence to determine the 100 most commonly-purchased items and switch items if necessary.
-As of 2017, the company had installed 50 locations in San Francisco.

 Plans were to place the machines in places like gyms, apartment lobbies, and offices, and to build enough machines that a customer is always within 100 feet of one.

+The company earned the title of "America's most hated startup".

+History

+In 2017, Bodega was founded by former Google employees Paul McDonald and Ashwath Rajan.
+In 2017, the company installed over 30 locations in San Francisco.